Journeyman1337/roguelike.h/README.md

 Header only roguelike rendering library.
 Support for Opengl33.

 # Features
- * A performant bathed rendering system that is similliar to the renderer employed by the video game Dwarf Fortress:
+ * A performant batched rendering system that is similliar to the renderer employed by the video game Dwarf Fortress:
 	* The entire terminal is rendered in a single draw call.
 	* Draw data is passed to the GPU in a giant buffer, which contains elements per tile rather than per vertex.
 	* The data buffer is compacted as much as possible to improve latency.
 It contains only 18 bytes per tile.